zhav1k/yandex-geodata-scrapper/README.md

-This is a yandex geocoder, which is used to obtain location coordicates (longitude and latitude) by it's address.
+This is a yandex geocoder,written in Python 3, which is used to obtain location coordicates (longitude and latitude) by it's address.
 # How to Use

 1. First of all, you need to get an API_KEY by registering on https://developer.tech.yandex.ru